-The Commonwealth Government's EPBC Act and the Queensland Government's NCA provides a list of species which have been classified as threatened.
+The Commonwealth Government's EPBC Act and the Queensland Government's NCA regulations provides a list of species that have been classified as threatened.

-Under the EPBC Act, threatened species are listed in the following categories:
+Threatened species are listed in the following categories:

 - extinct

-- extinct in the wild
+- · extinct in the wild

-- critically endangered
+- · critically endangered

 - endangered

 - vulnerable.